lanthaler/HydraBundle/README.md

 ***WARNING: This is highly experimental stuff that isn't ready for production use.
 It is probably also the ugliest code I ever wrote.***

-To participate in the development of this specification please file bugs and issues in the issue tracker.
+To participate in the development, please file bugs and issues in the issue tracker or submit pull requests.
+If there's enough interest I'll create a dedicated mailing list in the future.

 You can find more information about Hydra on my homepage: http://www.markus-lanthaler.com/hydra